-The works contribution amount will be indexed in accordance with quarterly movements in the Consumer Price Index (All Groups Index) for Sydney as published by the Australian Bureau of Statistics.
+• The works contribution amount will be indexed in accordance with quarterly movements in the Consumer Price Index (All Groups Index) for Sydney as published by the Australian Bureau of Statistics.

-The land contribution amount will be indexed from time to time in accordance with movements in the Council's Land Value Index for the Vineyard Precinct (for adjusting contributions in conditions of consent) and published on the Council's website.
+• The land contribution amount will be indexed quarterly in accordance with movements in the Council's Land Value Index for the Vineyard Precinct and published on the Council's website.